 By the way, which one’s Pink?

-Mostly responsible for Pink Floyd’s remarkable canon following the departure of their incomparable visionary founder Syd Barrett, Waters steered his brilliant collaborators; guitarist David Gilmour, keyboardist Richard Wright, and drummer Nick Mason through some of 20th Century music’s greatest recorded works and concert performances.
+Mostly responsible for Pink Floyd’s remarkable canon following the departure of their incomparable visionary founder Syd Barrett, Waters steered his brilliant collaborators; guitarist David Gilmour, keyboardist Richard Wright, and drummer Nick Mason through what can rightly be considered among the greatest recorded works and concert performances in pop music history.
+Much of Rogers’ inspiration as a composer is drawn from his WWII childhood and astute observations of the human social and political condition.
+His life story has been documented in Roger’s own words– and worth seeking out if you wish to know more about the man behind the music.

-Recognized by Fender with a signature model, Waters commandeers his Precision with a joyfully experimental bent – plying melodies, grooves, counterpoint, and sound collages and countless combinations thereof – all of it watershed.
+Recognized by Fender with a signature model, Waters commandeers his Precision with a joyfully experimental bent – plying melodies, grooves, counterpoint, and sound collages and countless combinations thereof.
+Note that many Floyd bass tracks were cut by David Gilmour – who was a more dexterous player.
+However, Waters’ imprint is indelible – they were a great combination of “bass players.”

-A vocal proponent for peace in the Middle East, among Roger’s commendable activities is his work with Stand Up for Heroes which brings wounded veterans together to perform music.
+A vocal proponent for peace in the Middle East, among Roger’s activist activities is his work with Stand Up for Heroes which brings wounded veterans together to perform music.